Ecommerce Finance Benchmarks 2026

 How can ecommerce businesses reduce customer acquisition costs?

-Reducing CAC involves: improving conversion rates, diversifying acquisition channels, optimizing marketing spend allocation, building organic/acquisition channels (SEO, email, social), improving product-market fit to increase viral growth, and increasing customer retention to spread acquisition costs over longer lifespans.
+Reducing CAC involves: improving conversion rates through UX optimization, diversifying acquisition channels to reduce dependency, optimizing marketing spend allocation based on channel profitability, building organic channels (SEO, content, email), improving product-market fit to increase word-of-mouth, and increasing customer retention to spread acquisition costs over longer lifespans with higher frequency.

 How do return rates affect ecommerce profitability?

-Return rates impact profitability through direct return shipping costs (5-15% of order value), restocking costs, items that can't be resold, and lost contribution margin.
-A 20% return rate effectively means 25% of your revenue is at risk of return costs—understanding this is essential for accurate unit economics.
+Return rates impact profitability through direct return shipping costs (5-15% of order value), restocking and inspection labor, items that cannot be resold as new, customer service handling costs, and lost contribution margin during return processing time.
+A 20% return rate means a significant portion of revenue is at risk of return-related costs and requires proactive management through product accuracy, clear descriptions, and efficient returns processing.

 What average order value should ecommerce businesses target?